HolyAce72/HolyAce72.github.io/README.md

+# HolyAce72.github.io
-# Ethan Eaton
+Ethan Eaton
-eoeaton@my.waketech.edu
+I made this for account for a class
-I made this repository for a lab
+I made it for a lab
-First i made an repository than I want on Gethub dasktop and made a clone
+First you make a repository than you download github dasktop and make a clone